A few weeks ago I visited Costa Rica for the second time in hopes of a journey to discover traditional Costa Rican food.

 Another simple dish that has rice at the heart of it, arroz con pollo is simply chicken and rice.
 It’s a popular Honduran food; however, the ingredients can vary significantly regionally.

 The rice is often cooked with onions, celery, sweetcorn and peppers, and can include other vegetables as well.

 The chicken is usually cooked separately, and added in to the rice towards the end of preparation.
 The rice and other ingredients are usually cooked in chicken stock.

 Many recipes also add salsa lizano or soy sauce.
 It’s also drizzled in lime juice, and can be served with salad and potato chips or fries.

 I rarely order chicken but I did have this during my overnight stay at the Yorkin Bri Bri community tour and not only did I love the tour but the chicken was delicious.

-There are variations of ceviche found across South and Central America, and here in Cost Rica there are plenty of varieties.
+And here in Costa Rica there are plenty of ceviche varieties.